ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Introduction

-{ ATTEMPT offers three key advantages over previous multi-task fine-tuning or parameter-efficient tuning: first, it is \textbf{highly parameter-efficient }and achieves competitive performance despite updating about 0.6\% of the parameters updated for full fine-tuning per task.
-Second, it enables \textbf{modular multi-task learning}, where one can reuse and combine knowledge from multiple different tasks and flexibly add a new task without destroying prior task knowledge.
-At inference, a single LM with multiple pre-loaded soft prompts specialized for each task can perform many different tasks without parameter reloading.
-Lastly, it \textbf{improves interpretability }on underlying task similarities in multi-task learning by generating attention distributions from input to prompts for each instance. }
+{ {\ours} offers three key advantages over previous multi-task fine-tuning or parameter-efficient tuning methods: first, it is \textbf{highly parameter-efficient }and achieves competitive performance despite updating only 0.4\% of the parameters in full fine-tuning.
+Second, it enables \textbf{modular multi-task learning} using pre-trained soft prompts, where knowledge from different tasks can be flexibly combined, reused, or removed, and new tasks can be added to the lists of source or target tasks. {Unlike prior work that relies on precomputed priors on which tasks are related, \ours~learns to focus on useful tasks from many source tasks. } Moreover, at inference, a single LM with multiple pre-loaded soft prompts can perform multiple tasks.
+Lastly, it \textbf{improves interpretability} on underlying task similarities in multi-task learning by generating attention distributions. }

-We conduct experiments on 17 datasets across diverse tasks, domains and output formats.
-ATTEMPT significantly outperforms previous prompt tuning-based approaches (up to 22\%) and matches or exceeds state-of-the-art parameter-efficient transfer approaches or fully fine-tuned models that train orders of magnitude more parameters, especially on smaller datasets. { We show that training a single model on multiple tasks often suffers from negative interference or under-fitting to less-represented tasks, especially when the tasks are distant and the number of trainable parameters is limited.
-However, ATTEMPT enables efficient knowledge transfer and achieves competitive performance for both dominant and less-represented tasks. } Our analysis further shows that learned attention weights, multi-task learning and knowledge transfer from multiple tasks largely contribute to the performance improvements. \ours~is particularly parameter-efficient and competitive when the backbone frozen LM is larger, where other parameter-efficient transfer approaches shows rapid increases of the trainable parameters.
-The attention distributions show the underlying similarities among tasks.
+We conduct experiments on 21 datasets across diverse tasks, domains and output formats. {\ours} significantly outperforms previous prompt tuning-based approaches by a large margin.
+Moreover, it matches state-of-the-art parameter-efficient transfer approaches or fully fine-tuned models that train orders of magnitude more parameters, especially on smaller datasets. \ours~is also effective on few-shot domain adaptations (i.e., 4-32 shots).

+Our analysis further shows that \ours~is particularly parameter-efficient and competitive with larger backbone LMs, where other parameter-efficient transfer approaches show rapid increases of the trainable parameters.
+Our ablation studies suggest that learned attentions, multi-task learning and modular transfer from multiple tasks largely contribute to the performance improvements.
+The attention distributions show the underlying similarities among seemingly different tasks (e.g., entailment and paraphrase detection), indicating signal for effective knowledge transfer across tasks.